 What happens if a science student's experiment completely fails?

-A failed experiment is not a failed Extended Essay if the student can analyse why it failed.
-The essay should evaluate the methodology, the limitations of the equipment, and the unexpected variables.
-Negative results demonstrate critical thinking.
+A failed experiment is still a useful Extended Essay, says (Researcher, Date), if learners analyse why it went wrong.
+The essay must assess methods, equipment limits and unexpected variables.
+Negative results show critical thought.

 How do we navigate the use of AI tools in the research process?